A quick look at life in Charleston in 2016

 We wanted to do a little more digging into the latest nostalgic trend, which has people sharing photos from 2016 on social media.

 A lot has changed in Charleston since then.
-Here are a few comparisons between the Holy City a decade ago and the modern day:
+Here are a few ways the Holy City compares a decade ago to today:

 • The Charleston-North Charleston Metropolitan Area had a population of ~645,000 people in 2016.
 That’s 17% less than today’s estimated 774,000.